Classical Verification of Quantum Computations: Measurement Protocol

 \section{Measurement Protocol}

 We begin by introducing the state commitment process (described in Section \ref{sec:overviewprimitives}) followed by the measurement protocol (given in Section \ref{sec:overviewmeas}).
 The presentation below is slightly more involved than the overview, since we are not using the perfect trapdoor claw-free/ injective families used in the overview; we are instead using the families given in Definitions \ref{def:trapdoorclawfree}, \ref{def:trapdoorinjective} and \ref{def:extendedtrapdoorclawfree}.
 After presenting the measurement protocol, we provide notation which will be used throughout the rest of the paper.
-Next, we prove completeness of our measurement protocol and characterize the behavior of general provers (as described in Section \ref{sec:overviewproverbehavior}).
-This section ends with the construction of the quantum state underlying the measurement distribution obtained by the verifier (given in Section \ref{sec:overviewstateexistenceproof}).
+We conclude this section by proving completeness of our measurement protocol in Lemma \ref{lem:measprotocolcorrectness}.